charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

 ![plot7]({{ site.baseurl }}/images/plot7.png)

+Let's try out our new spectral clustering function and see if it can separate the crescents.

 ```python
 test1 = spectral_clustering(X, 0.4)
 plt.scatter(X[:,0], X[:,1], c = test1)
 ```

 ![plot8]({{ site.baseurl }}/images/plot8.png)

+Our spectral clustering function was able to separate the two clusters!

 {::options parse_block_html="true" /}
 <div class="got-help">